5. Exhortations, 4:8-6:10

 mh ginwmeqa (ginomai) pres. subj. "let us not become" - let us not be.
 Subjunctive of prohibition.

-kenodoxoi adj. "conceited" - vain minded.
+kenodoxoi adj. "conceited" - vain minded, conceited.
 Predicate adjective.
 "We must have no desire for empty prestige", Barclay.

-prokaloumenoi (prokalew) pres. mid. part. "provoking" - challenge / provoke.
+prokaloumenoi (prokalew) pres. mid. part. "provoking" - challenging / provoking [one another].
 This participle, and the one following, is adverbial, possibly modal, identifying the manner in which the action of the main verb is accomplished, or final, expressing purpose, "so as to compete with each other and to envy one another", Berkeley.
 Possibly attendant circumstance and therefore imperatival; "let us have no self-conceit, no provoking of one another, nor envying one another", Cassirer.
 "Don't be conceited, or make people jealous by claiming to be better than they are", CEV.

 allhloiV dat. "each other" - one another.
 Dative of direct object after the verb "to envy", here as the participle "envying".